 The average person uses 500 plastic bags each year.
 Those bags will last 1000 years only to then break down into tiny pieces that harm the soil and water.
 Similarly, billions of plastic cups are choking the lakes and rivers and piling up on land.
 Americans throw away 25 billion plastic cups per year.

 Go Green Barrington takes action to promote the use of reusable cups and reusable bags.
 We want to educate on the harms of single use plastics.

 After our showing of the film RIVERBLUE (see www.riverbluethemovie.eco), many asked us for ideas on sustainable fashion.
-We are not experts, but we are trying to share the resources we find.

 Start with buying fewer items and investigate how & where things are made.

 Visit these sites and click the button below for handouts.